DeVilbiss High School (Toledo, Ohio)

+History

-The DeVilbiss Tigers were members of the Toledo City League and donned the colors of orange and black.
+DeVilbiss opened its doors in 1931 to serve Toledo's growing west side and was built to accommodate 2,400 students.
+The DeVilbiss Tigers were members of the Toledo City League and donned the colors of orange and black for sporting events.
 On the contrary, the school colors were the colors of the rainbow, hence the yearbook being the Pot O' Gold, and the school newspaper/newsletter the Prism.
 Their main rivals were the Start Spartans, although rivalries existed with the St. Francis Knights and the Libbey Cowboys, whom they annually played football against on Thanksgiving day from 1933–1963.

 In 1974 DeVilbiss received an obscure salute when 1965 alumnus, and then budding satirist P. J. O'Rourke, along with fellow Ohioan Doug Kenney, used the Pot O’ Gold and DeVilbiss as templates for the National Lampoon 1964 High School Yearbook Parody.
 That issue contains dozens of direct and indirect references to DeVilbiss and west Toledo.
 O’Rourke later said that they “… used DeVilbiss because Ohio and Toledo and DHS just seemed so perfectly 1964 American prelapsarian typical…” By “prelapsarian” he meant before the social and political unrest and violence that occurred in the intervening ten years.

 Due to a declining enrollment and low finances, DeVilbiss was closed along with Macomber and Whitney high schools by TPS at the end of the 1990–1991 school year.
 The DeVilbiss district was split up so students could attend Bowsher, Rogers, Scott, or Start high schools.

+In 1999, as the DHS Class of 1960 was preparing for its 40th class reunion, Dave Wise began to assemble a list of 1960 graduates, their addresses and other contact information.
+By email he shared some high school memories and received many more in return.
+The give-and-take was great fun and interest in the reunion mushroomed.
+After the event, communication continued to expand and another 1960 graduate, Ron Thompson, stepped up to help handle composition and assembly.
+Dave Wise continued to distribute the newsletter and build the alumni database, which came to include DeVilbiss Tiger grads from everywhere and every year.

+After about ten years in, Ron Thompson adopted the ideal, multi-pun name, “Tiger Rag,” for the newsletter.
+The distribution, which had been as often as once a week, settled down to monthly.
+As of 2025 when this was added to the DeVilbiss Wikipedia site, the “Tiger Rag” is going strong and welcoming new readers.
+To get on the list contact Ron Thompson.

-The building has been renovated by Duket Architects and currently serves as Toledo Technology Academy, which opened in 1997.
+The DeVilbiss High School building has been renovated by Duket Architects and currently serves as Toledo Technology Academy, which opened in 1997.

 DeVilbiss served as the home of Scott High School for two years while Scott's building underwent renovations from 2010–2012.

 DeVilbiss' Page Stadium was fully torn down at the end of May 2012.